🌍 Musical journey in music

 • Reduction of stress and anxiety

-• Ideal accompaniment for meditation, yoga or relaxation
+• Ideal accompaniment for meditation, yoga, or rest

-Listening to Zen music offers your mind a space of gentleness and refocusing.
+Listening to zen music offers your mind a space of softness and recentering.

 🧘♀️ Meditation accompanied by sounds

 Sound meditation is a practice that combines conscious breathing and attentive listening to vibrations.
-The sounds act as guides, allowing you to let go more easily and enter a state of deep relaxation.
+The sounds act as guides, allowing for easier letting go and entering a state of deep relaxation.

 • Calm the mind and reduce the flow of thoughts